 After these first few paid gigs, raise your prices again.
-Then do another 3 shoots, and raise your prices slightly again.
+Then do another 3 shoots, and raise your prices once again.
 Do this for however long it takes for you to reach your goal rate.

 In my Purposeful Photographer course, I help photographers set a ‘dream salary’ based on their lifestyle ambitions.
 This becomes your goal.
-Once you have a goal, you can create a strategy that helps you take the emotion and deliberation out of the process.
+Once you have a goal, you can create a strategy that helps you take the emotion and stress out of the process.

-When it’s been carefully planned out, it’s so much easier to say “That’s my goal, here is my strategy, and now my business will get to work without any self questioning or self doubt.”
+When it’s been carefully planned out, it’s so much easier to say “That’s my goal, here is my strategy, and now my business will get to work without any self-questioning or self-doubt.”

 Sharing on your personal profiles is absolutely adequate.